ygean/SE_DenseNet/README.md

 ![](assets/03.jpeg)
 This is a DensNet  which contains a [SE](https://arxiv.org/abs/1709.01507) (Squeeze-and-Excitation Networks by Jie Hu, Li Shen and Gang Sun) module.

-The backbone is densenet, I just add senet into densenet as pic shows, but it's not whole stucture of se_densenet, please check **[blog](http://www.zhouyuangan.cn/2018/11/se_densenet-modify-densenet-with-champion-network-of-the-2017-classification-task-named-squeeze-and-excitation-network/)** you will get more details on se_densenet, and then I will test se-densenet on my own classification task and dataset compares with performance of densenet.
+The backbone is densenet, I just add senet into densenet as pic shows, but it's not whole stucture of se_densenet.(http://www.zhouyuangan.cn/2018/11/se_densenet-modify-densenet-with-champion-network-of-the-2017-classification-task-named-squeeze-and-excitation-network/)** you will get more details on se_densenet, and then I will test se-densenet on my own classification task and dataset compares with performance of densenet.

 ![](assets/02.png)

  Click my **[blog](http://www.zhouyuangan.cn/2018/11/se_densenet-modify-densenet-with-champion-network-of-the-2017-classification-task-named-squeeze-and-excitation-network/)**  if you want to kown more edited se_densenet details.

+ > Chinese blog is at [here](https://zhuanlan.zhihu.com/p/48499356)

 ## Usage